ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 ## Part 3: Reflect on the tools

 - What were some strengths/weaknesses of working with paper?
+    The strength of working with paper is that it is convenient to draw graph and illustrate ideas on paper.
+- dd
+- ddd

 ## 4.0 HELLO, BLINKENLIGHT